Vacuum Extraction Injury

 Why Would My Doctor Choose This Procedure?

-Doctors choose to perform a vacuum extraction if a mother’s labor is not progressing according to plan.
-When a mother’s cervix is fully dilated, her membranes have ruptured, and the baby has descended into the birth canal headfirst but is unable to push the baby out, a vacuum extraction may be the best option for assisting with the delivery.
-A vacuum extraction can only be performed in a birthing center or hospital where a C-section can be performed if needed.
+Doctors choose to perform a vacuum extraction if a parent’s labor is not progressing according to plan.
+They may decide it is time for a vacuum extraction when a parent’s cervix is fully dilated, their membranes have ruptured, and the baby has descended into the birth canal headfirst, but the parent cannot push the baby out.

-• The mother is less than 34 weeks pregnant.
+• The parent is less than 34 weeks pregnant.

-• The baby already has an identified condition that affects the strength of his or her bones, such as osteogenesis imperfecta, or a bleeding disorder, such as hemophilia.
+• The baby already has an identified condition that affects the strength of their bones, such as osteogenesis imperfecta, or a bleeding disorder, such as hemophilia.

 • The baby’s head has not moved past the midpoint of the birth canal.